Gott v. Berea College: Significance

 Gott v.
 Berea College set a precedent for the use of in loco parentis by Private universities and colleges.
 There were previous cases that were cited in the case that helped lay some of the grounds that Berea built its defense on, but this case would be looked back at for decades to come.
-In loco parentis doctrines would stand strong as Private & Public education's defense for any rules or regulations that would be challenged by students and outside agents.
-This stood till the 1960s when Alabama state University expelled a group of African American students in 1961 for protesting for civil rights after they were denied service at a lunch grill.
-This expulsion was done without notice and without any change of appeal.
-This went against the constitutional right of the students to due process.
-This case was Dixon v.
-Alabama.
-This would spell the fall of in loco parentis and the shift in the relationship between students and authority.
+In loco parentis doctrines would stand strong as private and public education's defense for any rules or regulations that would be challenged by students and outside agents.